adminph-de/docker-observium/README.md

 * `MYSQL_OBSERVIUM_PASSWORD` -  MySQL User Password
 * `CERT_SUBJ` -  SSL Certificat Subjects

-All Variables have default values you can use and heck the Dockerfile for the defaults.
+All Variables are set to default values, you can use the defaults or check the Dockerfile and set your own.

 ## Pulling

-If you don't need or like to change settings in the ``Dockerfile`` you can simply pull the Docker image from my DockerHub Repository to install Obersium (Community Edition).
+If you don't need or like to change settings in the ``Dockerfile`` you can simply pull the Docker image from my DockerHub Repository.
 ```bash
 docker pull codesnipes/observium:latest
 ```